datarobot/datarobot-user-models/public_dropin_environments/python312_mcp/README.md

 same base image, same uv/lock toolchain, same custom-model start-script contract — but only the MCP dependency line, and none of the Codespaces/Notebooks runtime.
 There is no sshd, no Jupyter kernel gateway, no IPython extensions, no monitoring agent and no DataRobot CLI, and the only port exposed is 8080.
-See [DESIGN.md](DESIGN.md) for the rationale and the full list of what was dropped.

 This is not a replacement for [`dr_mcp_execute_sandbox_minimal`](../dr_mcp_execute_sandbox_minimal), which is a